Knowing When to Press Pause on Life With Crohn's and UC

 I know it's easier said than done.
 I'm guilty of this, too.
 We have our ever-growing to-do lists, chores and social engagements.
 It can be overwhelming, but we all need to recognize the power of not sweating the small stuff and learning to say "no" when we need time to focus on ourselves.

-It doesn’t have to be some large, grand gesture.
+It doesn't have to be some large, grand gesture.
 A simple walk in the park.
 Sitting at Starbucks.
 Taking a bath.
 Going to bed super early.
-Ordering in take out rather than cooking for your family.
+Ordering takeout rather than cooking for your family.
 Do the little things so you can be present for the big things.
-You’ll be a better parent because of it.
+You'll be a better parent and partner because of it.